 FAQs

-Yes, deduction under section 80D can be claimed while filing a belated, revised or updated ITR.
+Yes, deduction under section 80D will be available even if you are filing a belated, revised, or updated ITR.

 No, any mode other than cash will make you eligible to claim a deduction of medical insurance paid during the year.
-However, you can claim a deduction for any expense incurred for preventive health checkup whether paid in cash or in any other mode.
+However, you can claim a deduction for any expense incurred for preventive health checkups whether paid in cash or any other mode.

 You should keep medical insurance premium receipts as supporting documents while claiming deduction u/s 80D.
-In the case where medical expenditures are incurred, the medical bill is sufficient.
+In the case where medical expenditures are claimed as a deduction, the medical bill is sufficient.

 The goal of preventive health checkups is to detect any illness and mitigate risk factors as early as possible through regular health check-ups.
 Any expenditure incurred in this respect can be claimed as a deduction under section 80D.